AGVN-Foundation/agvn-main/backend/README.md

 This dir contains the core backend service - data logic.

+- should prob be run on clusters
+- or a bunch of large servers that can replicate and compute efficiently
+- idk how to do that the 2nd way
+- the ml part is a dep that is bundled into a final crate with prob a single main binary target and a non vital library

 ## Containers and Hosting

 **TODO** -> build the entire backend as a single docker container image.
 On each release/patch, rebuild the image.
 Then can upload to docker hub.
 And host it on kubernetes/azure containers.